htmlembed/htmlembed.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more embed options see [Embed Google Maps](https://embedgooglemap.github.io).

 ### Jekyll Themes